golden75/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 --cpu <n>     : number of parallel CPU workers to use for multithreads  [2]
 ```

+It is absolutely vital that you place these arguments in the order in which they appear above.
+You do not want 'hmmscan' thinking your centroids are your database and your database are your centroids!

 Once the run is completed it will create the following files in the directory.